HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 ##### Scenario 1a: CCDA Document Attachments

-- Based on a set of pre-defined rules set by the Payer, Provider submits CCDA Documents as additional information for a claim.
+- Based on a set of pre-defined rules set by the Payer, Provider submits CCDA Documents as additional documentation for a claim.
   - Typically, when the attachments are CCDA documents as in this scenario, they are already digitally signed and supply provenance information.
 Therefore, FHIR signatures and external Provenance resources are not needed.
 - Provider knows the Payer's endpoint for sending attachments.
 Note that the [`$submit-attachment`] operation can be used by any HTTP endpoint, not just FHIR RESTful servers.
 - An unsolicited workflow implies that the *Provider* assigns the claim and line item identifiers upon claim generation.